avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 .. figure:: SevenPandemics.png
   :width: 650

   Figure 8.
 A timeline of the seven historically recorded pandemics.
 The current pandemic is the 7th pandemic and is caused by the 7PET lineage.
-Image credit: A. Coghlan, inspired by an image by Laura Olivares Boldú / Wellcome Connecting Science.
+Image credit: A. Coghlan, inspired by an image by `Laura Olivares Boldú / Wellcome Connecting Science`_.

 .. _Laura Olivares Boldú / Wellcome Connecting Science: https://www.yourgenome.org/theme/science-in-the-time-of-cholera/